-Most blokes want a powerful chest, but some fellas have the misfortune to wind up with protruding breasts, instead.
+Most blokes want a powerful chest but some fellas have the misfortune of winding up with protruding breasts, instead.
+That’s why man-boob surgery has become popular in Sydney and many men are now turning to gynecomastia surgery.

 First of all, it’s not fat—at least, not necessarily.